 Top Drugs That Require Focused Detox

 There are a handful of drugs that most often require a dedicated detox with the help of consulting physicians.
 Some of these drugs include:

 Marijuana is a drug that decreases blood pressure and intraocular pressure, increases heart rate, causes red eyes and dry mouth, and may induce hallucinations at high doses.
-Withdrawal symptoms begin at a varied rate depending on amount of use and may last for up to a few months.
-Withdrawal symptoms can include agitation, changes in appetite, changes in sleep patterns, nausea, problems with focus and concentration, and diarrhea.6
+Withdrawal symptoms begin at a varied rate depending on the amount of use and may last for up to a few months.
+Withdrawal symptoms can include agitation, changes in appetite, changes in sleep patterns, nausea, problems with focus and concentration, and diarrhea.5

 Detox for Multiple Drugs of Addiction and Alcohol